cryostatio/cryostat-web/TESTING.md

 * The `within` function from `@testing-library/react` can be used to perform queries within nested elements in the HTML DOM.

-* Import [`userEvent`](https://testing-library.com/docs/ecosystem-user-event) from RTL's companion library `@testing-library/user-event` in order to simulate user actions such as clicking a button.
+* Use the [`userEvent`](https://testing-library.com/docs/ecosystem-user-event) instance, which is set up and returned from any setup functions in `@test/Common.tsx` in order to simulate user actions such as clicking a button.

+* To search for a localized text, for example, with `getByText`, use `testTranslate` function from `@test/Common.tsx` to return a translated text.
+Tests are configued to use `en` locale as default.

 ## MOCKING